 The final criterion proposed by Milgroom and Cortesi (2004) for successful biological control is the increase in productivity of marketable products such as lumber or nuts.
 In an ecological context, this criterion is not relevant.
 A more valuable criterion would be the successful recruitment of new seedlings that would allow the population to persist in the long-term (Silvertown et al. 1996).
 While data on seedling recruitment is not yet available, Gilland et al. (2012) estimated 1.043 x 106 seeds would be produced per hectare from mature chestnut trees in the stand.
 Whether or not these nuts are marketable does not influence seedling recruitment and thus, the long-term persistence of this stand.
 However, these expectations of seed production are a positive sign of biological control and survival of the stand.

-The majority of cankers in this stand contain mixtures of C. parasitica without hypovirus (V), C. parasitica with hypovirus (HV), and other fungi (NCP) (Tables 4 and 5; Fig. 4).
-Cankers containing a mixture of virulent and hypovirulent sectors have been noted in European (Heiniger and Rigling, 1994; Turchetti et. al, 2008) and U.S. chestnut populations (Hogan and Griffin, 2002).
+A final observation is that the majority of cankers in this stand have a complex fungal component; they contain mixtures of C. parasitica without hypovirus (V), C. parasitica with hypovirus (HV), and other fungi (NCP) (Tables 4 and 5; Fig. 4).
+Cankers that contain a mixture of virulent and hypovirulent components have been noted in European (Heiniger and Rigling, 1994; Turchetti et. al, 2008) and U.S. chestnut populations (Hogan and Griffin, 2002).
 Mixed cankers also have been found in recovering stands in Michigan (Schaupp, et al. 1997; A. M. Jarosz, unpublished data).
-A possible explanation for mixed cankers may be the vegetative compatibility (vc) diversity of C. parasitica in the disease center.
-While other areas of the West Salem stand have a more diverse vc structure, the vc status in the disease center has remained fairly constant over the course of 20 years (Table 3).
-However, the vc diversity in the stand may be underestimated as the vc of a canker was based on only one isolate per canker.
-Detailed analyses of cankers revealed that 25-30% of cankers were comprised of multiple vc types (C.T.
-Moore, unpublished data).
-Multiple vc types may be one reason for the failure of hypovirus to convert virulent C. parasitica in some cankers.

-These findings do not indicate that there is an upper limit to the amount of hypovirus acquisition within a canker, but instead seem to indicate that cankers with hypovirus are slowly invaded by secondary colonists, mainly Trichoderma sp., Botryosphaeria sp.
+All cankers, whether mainly virulent or hypovirulent, are a mixture of C. parasitica and other fungi.
+However, the amount of non CP isolated from cankers is much higher for hypovirulent than virulent cankers (cankers rated 1 and 2 versus 3 and 4) (Table 6).
+It is our contention that hypoviurlent cankers simply survive longer, allowing for colonization by other organisms.
+There does not appear that there is an upper limit to the amount of hypovirus acquisition within a canker.
+Our data indicate that cankers with hypovirus are slowly invaded by secondary fungal colonists, mainly Trichoderma sp. along with Botryosphaeria sp.
 Didymostilbe sp., Penicillium sp.
 Paraconiothyrium sp., Epicoccum niger, Umbelopsis isabllina and Pestalotia sp (Double et al. 2013).
 Similar results have been found for cankers on chestnuts growing in the Black Sea region of Turkey (Akilli et al. 2009), where a Trichoderma isolate was found to be as effective as hypovirulent isolates in controlling virulent cankers.
 The full containment of C. parasitica within a canker may involve both the action of hypovirus and these secondary invaders.
 Earlier work in the eastern United States reported that Trichoderma spp. was used to suppress C. parasitica within cankers (Tattar et al. 1996).
-At this point, it is unclear whether the secondary invaders are necessary for full biological control of C. parasitica when hypoviruses are being utilized.
-It should be noted that our sampling was skewed to those cankers on living trees.
-Dead trees may have a vastly different fungal component.
+At this point, the role of secondary invaders is unclear as to whether they are necessary for full biological control of C. parasitica when hypoviruses are being utilized.
+Our sampling was restricted to living trees.
+As such we did not sample cankers on dead trees that may harbor a vastly different constituency of secondary fungi.